-Motor Operator Installation:
+Motor Operator Installation :

-- 1. Unpack the motor operator from the shipping box and retrieve the Operator Mounting Bracket and bolts provided in the kit.

-- 2. There are several motor mounting configurations that can be formed with the supplied components.
-Refer to the shop drawings and components supplied with the kit in order to identify the specific style of mounting ordered for the unit.
-Some of the types of mounting are:

-- Vertical Bracket

-- Vertical Bracket Mounting With Tight Headroom

-- Wall Mounting

-- Horizontal Top of Coil

-- Horizontal Front of Coil

-- Horizontal Upside Down Front of Coil

-- Vertical Tube Mounting

-- Vertical Tube Top of Coil

-- 3. Mount the operator mounting bracket to the operator using the supplied fasteners.

-- 4. Mount the operator-mounting bracket to the operator bracket according to the shop drawings using the supplied fasteners.

-- 5. Install controls and wire the operator.
-Refer to Figure 7.1 and wiring diagram provided with the operator for proper connections and voltages.
+- 1. Unpack the motor operator from the shipping box and retrieve the Operator Mounting Bracket and bolts provided. - 2.
+Mount the operator mounting bracket(s) to the operator using the supplied fasteners.
+Note: If a motor cover is required refer to ES10-354 prior to attaching the operator and operator mounting bracket. - 3.
+Mount the operator-mounting bracket(s) to the operator bracket according Figure 7.1 or Figure 7.2, depending on the operator size, using the supplied fasteners. - 4.
+Install controls and wire the operator.
+Refer to the wiring diagram provided with the operator for proper connections and voltages.
 The controls should be installed in an area from which the door/opening is clearly visible.
 This will allow an individual operating the unit to make a visual inspection of the opening for any obstacles or other potential hazards before setting the door into motion.